ypinhsuan/tp/docs/team/junlong4321.md

 * Added use cases `find`, `clear`, `lesson`, `attendance`-related commands - UC04, UC06, UC10, UC12, UC17 to UC23.

 * Consolidated and organised all use cases and user stories.
+User stories were organised into `Implemented` and `Not Implemented` categories.

 ## 6. Contributions to Team-Based Tasks